oznur1/okul/README.md

 Technologies Used:
 Built with HTML and CSS: Developed for educational purposes using basic web technologies, this design is a practical example I created in the process of improving my skills.

-#Technologies Used:
-Built with HTML and CSS: Developed for educational purposes using basic web technologies, this design is a practical example I created in the process of improving my skills.